Effective Property Checking

 function.
 The de facto name for eliminating two tags is

-, where either f g (left x) == f x
+either, where either f g (left x) == f x and

-either f g (right x) == g x
+either f g (right x) == g x).

 If our language doesn’t have sum types, we can fake them by pairing with a boolean, e.g.